BitcoinDesign/Guide/guide/payments/request.md

 Lightning Payments are made by paying an invoice that uses the BOLT11 standard.
 It is only technically possible to pay a Lightning Invoice once and in the full amount.

 On-chain the core of a payment request is an address.
 While not strictly enforced, you should recommend users only to use them once as all transactions are public.
 By receiving multiple payments to a single address leaks more information about the users' funds in future transactions.

+It's also possible to have an online service generating a Payment Request on-demand, for instance, online shops that accept bitcoin.
+They usually have a hot wallet (see glossary), which can generate payment requests as needed for customers at checkout.

+There is no forced limit, but you should only send a payment request to one payer to safeguard your privacy, as using payment requests with multiple payers will expose your other funds to them.
+You should also note that on-chain payment requests can have numerous payments made to them, while bitcoin Lightning Payment requests only accept a single payment, which must be paid in full.

 ## Expirations